I’m often asked what websites, courses, tools and resources I’d recommend for writers.

 Vellum: Mac-based software used for creating beautiful book files.
 Simple, intuitive and very cost-effective if you plan to write a handful of books.

 Mailchimp: One of the most popular tools for maintaining a mailing list.
 Free for your first 2,000 subscribers, with scaled payment options thereafter.

-KDP Rocket: A piece of software to help you find the best Amazon categories and AMS keywords for your marketing campaigns.
+Publisher Rocket: A piece of software to help you find the best Amazon categories and AMS keywords for your marketing campaigns.

 I’m always completely open and transparent.
 Some links contain an affiliate ID code, meaning the provider pays me a small commission for referring you.
 This will cost you nothing, and has absolutely no bearing on my recommendation of that particular service.
 I only recommend resources I personally use or recommend, regardless of affiliate status.